Skip to content

 Color Theory – Red

 The color of lipstick and blood, red has more personal associations than any other color.
+And let’s not even get into the political connotations of red.
 Stop!

 Color Theory – Pink